hungluu6453/stt_service/README.md

-Speech to Text Service for Capstone Projects
+Speech to Text Service for Capstone Project